amartinm7/playground/docs/tooling/tooling.md

 ## install the k8s tools
 sudo apt install kubeadm kubelet kubectl kubernetes-cni -y

-## create the cluster into the master node laptop
+## this step only on master node: create the cluster into the master node laptop
 sudo kubeadm init

 ## after that run the kubeadm join command which is prompt into the console on the worker machines, to join the workers with the master